Vizzuality/tota/backend/README.md

 If you want to debug rails app, running it through foreman could be not the best idea.
 In that case you can run css and js bundling using foreman `bin/watch` and the server in the standard way in a separate terminal tab.

+### Deploy

+Project deploys automatically when merging changes to main by using github workflow and capistrano.

 ### Run the tests